MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-payment-profiles.md

      - **Merchant domain URL**: The website domain associated with your Apple Pay Merchant Account. <br>

      - **Merchant two-letter country code**: Country codes are formatted by their ISO 3166-1 alpha-2 code.
-Use the country code for where payments will be processed. <br>
+Use the country code for where payments are processed. <br>

 1. On the **Payment options** page, provide the following information:<br>